cchaine/ECAP5-DPROC/docs/src/arch/2_overall-description.rst

    ECAP5-DPROC's unique memory interface shall be compliant with the Wishbone specification.

-.. requirement:: U_MEMORY_INTERFACE_03

-   ECAP5-DPROC's unique memory interface shall be designed such that memory protocols can be interchanged at compile time.

 .. list-table:: Wishbone Datasheet for the memory interface
   :header-rows: 1
   :width: 100%